 A more complex approach would draw a more realistic picture of the conditions knees are affected from.

-The following have contributed to this page: Dr Michael Tobias Hirschmann
+The following have contributed to this page: Prof. Dr. med.
+Michael Tobias Hirschmann

 In partnership with: